suned/serum/README.md

 >You can just use duck typing and monkey patching!"_

-The position behind this statement is often that you only need Dependency Injection in statically typed language.
+The position behind this statement is often that you only need Dependency Injection in statically typed languages.

 In truth, you don't really _need_ Dependency Injection in any language, statically typed or otherwise.